Drew Waters Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.56 team ERA ranks 21st across all MLB pitching staffs.
+- The Pirates' 4.55 team ERA ranks 21st among all league pitching staffs.

-- The Pirates will look to Selby (1-0) in his second start of the season.
+- The Pirates will look to Jackson (0-1) in his third start of the season.

-- In his most recent appearance on Saturday, the right-hander threw two scoreless innings against the Chicago Cubs without surrendering a hit.
+- In his last time out -- out of the bullpen on Thursday -- the right-hander tossed six innings against the Chicago Cubs, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.